-- We don't have enough time to cover every detail in the development of calculus, even if we just restrict ourselves to the Scientific Revolution.

-- (History of Math).

-- Fermat, Newton, and Leibniz.
+- We don't have enough time to cover every detail in the development of calculus, even if we just restrict ourselves to the Scientific Revolution. - There exist 4-unit upper-division courses dedicated to that, e.g. Math 163 (History of Math). - Instead, we'll look at the work of a select few mathematicians in particular, Fermat, Newton, and Leibniz.